 Like Sia, survivors and families of those that perished in the mudslides and flooding are still grappling with the realities of their irreparable loss.
 The human toll and damage to property was huge.
 Over 500 bodies have been discovered with over 800 people reported missing, all buried under the mountain slice or washed away into the ocean by the deluge.

 Trauma is a major issue for those affected.
 Many families have been displaced and have relocated to makeshift structures.
 Children have also been orphaned, staying with family members, often wanting for essential resources, or in camps.

-In order to support the mental health needs of those affected, the Ministry of Health and Sanitation and the World Health Organization (WHO) with funding from the UK Government (UKaid) quickly deployed Mental Health Nurses pulled from other parts of the country to provide urgent Psychological First Aid, focusing initially on psychosocial and trauma counselling.
+In order to support the mental health needs of those affected, the Ministry of Health and Sanitation and the World Health Organization (WHO) with funding from the UK Government (UKaid), JSI and USAID quickly deployed Mental Health Nurses pulled from other parts of the country to provide urgent Psychological First Aid, focusing initially on psychosocial and trauma counselling.